 - A leadership course for staff with a disability

-The Dyslexia and other Specific Learning Disabilities forum
+The Dyslexia and other Specific Learning Disabilities Staff Network

 Dyslexia is a hidden disability affecting around 10% of the population.
 It is the most common of the Specific Learning Difficulties, a family of related conditions with considerable overlap or co-occurrence.
 Together these are believed to affect around 15% of people to a lesser or greater extent.